-SECTION 24.
+SECTION 25.
 RELEASE TO THE PUBLIC

-- A. Only video management unit (VMU) staff or Internal Affairs Staff trained in data practice and the use of the system for copying such data are authorized to make copies of BWC data.
-The original data will be retained according to the retention schedule in this policy. - B. Copies made by VMU or IAU staff must be for lawful purposes including, but not limited to, data requests under the MGDPA, department purposes, criminal litigation and civil litigation. - C. Whenever a request for BWC data is made to the department by the media and the department intends to release the video, an email will be sent to all officers assigned to the associated CN in the CAD system, with a 24-hour advance notice of its release for all routine requests if possible. - D. The department may charge its actual cost for providing requested copies of data pursuant to Minnesota Statute sections 13.03 and 13.04.
+- A. Only Video Management Unit (VMU) staff or the Chief's designee trained in data practice and the use of the system for copying such data are authorized to make copies of BWC data.
+The original data will be retained according to the retention schedule in this policy. - B. Copies made by VMU or the Chief's designee must be for lawful purposes including, but not limited to, data requests under the MGDPA, department purposes, criminal litigation and civil litigation. - C. Whenever a request for BWC data is made to the department by the media and the department intends to release the video, an email will be sent to all officers assigned to the associated CN in the CAD system, with a 24-hour advance notice of its release for all routine requests if possible. - D. The department may charge its actual cost for providing requested copies of data pursuant to Minnesota Statutes 13.03 and 13.04.

-SECTION 25.
+SECTION 26.
 CASE NUMBERS AND DOCUMENTING EXISTENCE OF BWC DATA

 - A. All BWC data must be associated with a department case number to ensure accurate tracking of BWC data.
-Therefore, whether on- or off-duty, an officer who has created BWC data must ensure they have logged into the Computer Aided Dispatch system (CAD) with their employee (long) number.
-Then: - 1) If a case number has not already been created to associate with the BWC data, the officer must call for a case number. - 2) If a case number has already been created to associate with the BWC data, the officer must ensure they are assigned to that case number in the CAD. - 3) If working off-duty or overtime or on-duty special detail (i.e. Xcel or CHS stadium, parade, etc.) and the situation for which the BWC data was created does not require an independent case number, an officer may use the case number created when calling in for the off-duty job or created for the detail.
+Therefore, an officer who has created BWC data must ensure they have logged into the Computer Aided Dispatch system (CAD) with their employee (long) number, either through squad laptop or through the Ramsey County ECC.
+Then: - 1) If a case number has not already been created to associate with the

+BWC data, the officer must call for a case number.

-- B. An officer not assigned to an incident in the CAD system, who arrives on scene and as per policy has activated their BWC, must notify dispatch of their arrival so they will be assigned to the incident in the CAD system. - C. Each officer completing a report and/or citation must document the existence of their BWC data in their report and/ or citation. - D. Documentation of BWC footage in a police report will be done using eForms.
+- 2) If a case number has already been created to associate with the BWC data, the officer must ensure they are assigned to that case number in the CAD. - 3) If working a contractual overtime or on-duty special detail (i.e. Xcel or CHS stadium, parade, etc.) and the situation for which the BWC data was created does not require an independent case number, an officer may use the case number created for the overtime job and/or detail. - B. An officer not assigned to an incident in the CAD system, who arrives on scene and as per policy has activated their BWC, must notify dispatch of their arrival so they will be assigned to the incident in the CAD system. - C. Each officer completing a report and/or citation must document the existence of their BWC data in their report and/ or citation. - D. Documentation of BWC footage in a police report will be done using eForms.
 Officers will check yes or no in the section for "Has Body Camera Video".
 If yes is checked, they will then select yes or no with respect to whether the video was reviewed or not.
-Officers will also use eForms to document the existence of ICC video and what squad(s) have ICC video evidence.
-If an officer is not otherwise completing a report and/or citation for an incident, the existence of their BWC data must be documented in CAD via CAD comments. - E. Officers who unintentionally or accidentally create a recording may use the blanket CN of the year and 999999.
+Officers will also use eForms to document the existence of ICC video and what squad(s) have ICC video evidence. - E. Officers who unintentionally or accidentally create a recording may use the blanket CN of the year and 999999.
 For example, an inadvertent recording in 2020 should have in the ID field the CN 20999999.

-SECTION 26.
+SECTION 27.
 REPORT WRITING - DOCUMENTING BWC DATA CONTENT IN A NON-CRITICAL INCIDENT